 Staff from the NSW Ambulance Service of are on hand to answer any questions you may have about the Ambulance Service and can provide you with information on how to call for assistance in a medical emergency and the type of information you will need to provide to Triple Zero (000) ambulance call takers.

 How to become a paramedic is a popular question from students.
-Take a tour of an ambulance.
+Take a tour of an ambulance and practice your CPR.

 Brain Injury Awareness

 At the Brain Injury Awareness stand students can speak with people who have experienced brain injury and live with the consequences every day of their lives.
 Staff from the Westmead Brain Injury Unit and the Brain Injury Association of NSW are available to answer questions.

 Students are given the opportunity to try some of the interventions that need to be performed to safely care for a trauma patient.
 These include moving a patient with a suspected spinal cord injury, protecting the airway, cardio-pulmonary resuscitation and defibrillation.
 Blood pumps, fitting of a cervical collar, splinting limbs & initial first aid treatments are also demonstrated.

 Fire & Rescue NSW